wesleymeredith/wesleymeredith.github.io/_pages/about.md

 My Story
 ======

-My academic journey fuses technical skills with interdisciplinary interests.
-As a student earning my Biochemistry Bachelor’s at Clemson University, my first research project building a Markov model opened my eyes.
-I saw first-hand how computing technologies could advance innovations across disciplines.
-I realized that leveraging data, modeling, and analysis can illuminate solutions to multifaceted real-world problems.
+My path towards data-driven solutions began with a Biochemistry B.S. at Clemson University.
+There, I tackled real-world challenges through research, culminating in a peer-reviewed published [paper]{https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1011082}.
+Building a Markov model not only yielded valuable insights but also opened my eyes to the power of computational approaches in scientific discovery.
+This sparked my passion for bridging the gap between theoretical knowledge and practical applications.

-Eager to expand my skillset, I honed my programming abilities across diverse domains in the MSCS Ready Program.
-Now pursuing a Master’s at NC State University, I’m diving deeper into areas like machine learning and data science, while connecting techniques to high-level applications.
+To refine my technical skills, I enrolled in the MSCS Ready Program at Clemson, mastering fundamental programming concepts.
+Currently, at NC State University, I'm pursuing a Master's in Computer Science, diving deeper into the exciting realms of machine learning, data science, and software-engineering.
+My drive lies in transforming complex data into actionable solutions, constantly seeking to leverage these powerful tools to make a tangible impact in the world.

 Get in touch and let's have a chat about how we can work together.
 Connect with me on LinkedIn (linkedin.com/in/wesleymeredith/) or explore my coding endeavors on GitHub (github.com/wesleymeredith) 🚀🧬